melviinkhoo/melviinkhoo/README.md

 <h3>:writing_hand: I'm currently learning:</h3>

-- Javascript, CSS, HTML for Web Development
+- Javascript, CSS, and HTML for Web Development

-- Data Science & practise with Kaggle
+- Data Science & practice with Kaggle

-:computer: Looking forward to change my field into Data Scientist in the future!
+:computer: I am looking forward to changing my field into a Data Scientist in the future!
 <br><br>

 <H2>:handshake: Connect with Me</H2>